tekkaman/TKSmartMonkey/README.md

 TKSmartMonkey
 =============
 TKSmartMonkey is an automation test tool for iOS&amp;OSX applications，written in objective-c。 All Code was written by tekkaxie.
+There're so many features of TKSmartMonkey that I can not cover all the these in this article.
+If you're interested, pull and read the code.

 What is this project used to do?
 -------------